sterwill/lightpanel/roku/README.md

 Development mode lets you install unsigned applications and opens up the debug console on TCP port 8085.

-_Make a note of your Roku's IP address._
+*While you're in the developer screen, make a note of your Roku's IP address.*

 ## On a Unix System with make, zip, and curl